The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 3.7.
 Wild Life

-Nature enthusiasts are on cloud nine when they are in Santa Cruz because of its exceptional wildlife viewing opportunities.
+Nature enthusiasts are on cloud nine in Santa Cruz because of its exceptional wildlife viewing opportunities.

-You can spot gray whales, blue whales, humpback whales, orca whales, and other whales in the Monterey Bay National Marine Sanctuary in Santa Cruz Mountains.
+You can spot grey whales, blue whales, humpback whales, orca whales, and other whales in the Monterey Bay National Marine Sanctuary in Santa Cruz Mountains.

 4. End Note